A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Generalized Debye sources

-and similarly for $\bK_H$.
-The dimension of the linear space of harmonic vector fields is $2g$, where $g$ is the genus of (smooth) boundary $\Gamma$.
-In the following, to be explicit we will write
+The dimension of the linear space of harmonic vector fields on each boundary component~$\Gamma_\ell$ is simply $2g_\ell$, where $g_\ell$ is the genus of (the smooth) boundary $\Gamma_\ell$.
+Thus, we will write

+where the $\bh_{\ell j}$ form a basis for the harmonic vector fields.
+It is the coefficients $a_{\ell j}$, $b_{\ell j}$ that must be determined based on boundary data.
+It is important to note that the equations~\eqref{surflapeq} guarantee that~\eqref{consistcond} is satisfied.
+One slight complication, addressed below, is that the sources $\rho_\ell$, $\sigma_\ell$ are required to be mean-zero, since the surface Laplacian is invertible only in the space of mean-zero functions~\cite{EpGr}.
+Finally, $\beta_{J_\ell}$ and $\beta_{K_\ell}$ are chosen to be linear in $\rho_\ell$ and $\sigma_\ell$ in a manner that depends on the precise boundary conditions of interest.

-where the $\bh_j$ form a basis for the harmonic vector fields.
-It is the coefficients $a_j$, $b_j$ that must be determined based on boundary data.
-Expression~\eqref{eq_hodge} is an explicit splitting of $\bJ$ and $\bK$ into their divergence-free, curl-free, and harmonic components along~$\Gamma$.
-For boundary-value problems in multiply-connected geometries, in addition to constraints on the values of $\bE$, $\bH$ along the surface, the projection of $\bJ_H$ and $\bK_H$ onto the space of harmonic vector fields needs to be fixed.
-This projection is easily determined by the inclusion of $2g$ separate line integrals of $\bE$, $\bH$ along loops contained in $\Gamma$ which enclose \emph{interior and exterior holes} -- that is to say, these loops $C_1$, \ldots, $C_{2g}$ must span the space of first homology groups in $\bbR^3 \setminus \Omega$ and $\Omega$.
-This class of extra conditions can take the form:
+For boundary-value problems in multiply-connected geometries, the generalized Debye approach requires a set of conditions to fix the harmonic components beyond the local boundary conditions imposed on the field quantities $\bE$, $\bH$.
+These (non-local) conditions are determined by considering $n_g = 2\sum_\ell g_\ell$ separate line integrals of $\bEtot$, $\bHtot$ along loops contained in $\Gamma_\ell$ which enclose \emph{interior and exterior holes} -- that is to say, these loops \mbox{$C_1$, \ldots, $C_{n_g}$} must span the first homology group of $\Gamma_\ell.$ They take the general form:

-for $j = 1, \ldots, 2g$ and some set of constants $f_j$.
-See Figure~\ref{fig_cycles} for a plot of a possible set of relevant loops $C_j$ in the genus 1 case.
+for $j = 1, \ldots, n_g$ and some set of constants $f_j,g_j$.
+In scattering problems, the constants~$f_j, g_j$ usually correspond to some functional of the incoming fields and depend, again, on the particular boundary conditions.
+We will specify the precise constraints below for perfect conductors and dielectrics.
+See Figure~\ref{fig_cycles} for an illustration of a possible set of loops $C_j$ in the genus 1 case.

-Unlike various combined-field representations for electromagnetic fields which use the physical variables electric current and charge (which must meet the consistency conditions), representations based on non-physical generalized Debye sources \emph{automatically} satisfy Maxwell's equations by construction.
-This property is very important in several applications which are not so-called \emph{scattering problems}~\cite{EpGrOn2}.
+\begin{remark} Since the generalized Debye construction enforces that the electric and magnetic fields satisfy the Maxwell equations, it can be used in applications which do not arise as \emph{scattering problems}~\cite{EpGrOn2}.
+This is not true of many combined-field and charge-current representations, which work in the scattering setting only because the right-hand side is not arbitrary - it is derived from an incoming Maxwellian electromagnetic field (see, for example, \cite{vico-2013}). \end{remark}

+We now turn to the particular representation used for electromagnetic fields in the exterior of perfect conducting objects.